-3.2 Mobility Particle Size Spectrometer
+3.2 Mobility particle size spectrometer

-- The particle number size distributions were measured in a size range from 10 nm to 800 nm (electrical mobility diameter) with the MPSS.
-An MPSS classifies particles based on their electrical mobility by exposing them to an electrical field in a differential electrical mobility classifier (DEMC, also known as differential mobility analyser DMA (Liu & Pui, 1974)) and determines the number concentration of the mobility-classified particles with a condensation particle counter (CPC) (Agarwal, 1980; McMurry, 2000).
+The particle number size distributions were measured in a size range from 10 to 800 nm (electrical mobility diameter) with the MPSS.
+An MPSS classifies particles based on their electrical mobility by exposing them to an electrical field in a differential electrical mobility classifier (DEMC, also known as a differential mobility analyzer, DMA) (Liu and Pui, 1974) and determines the number concentration of the mobility-classified particles with a condensation particle counter (CPC) (Agarwal, 1980; McMurry, 2000).
 By ramping the electrical field strength in the DEMC, the electrical mobility range corresponding to the abovementioned particle size range is covered.
-A data deconvolution algorithm is used to correct for multiply charged particles and thus determine the number size distribution from the mobility distribution (Hoppel, 1978) (Fissan, Helsper, & Thielen, 1983).
-The type of MPSS used here is also known as scanning mobility particle sizer (SMPS) (Wang & Flagan, 1990).
-The MPSS and the sampling system used are fully compliant with the requirements of CEN/TS 17343:2020 (CEN, 2020) for the determination of the particle number size distribution of atmospheric aerosol with an MPSS.
-It consists mainly of an Kr neutralizer (initial activity of 370 MBeq; TSI model 3077A), a differential electrical mobility classifier (DEMC, TSI model - 155 calibrated at the World Calibration Center for Aerosol Physics (WCCAP) in Leipzig, Germany in December 2022 using a well documented procedure (Wiedensohler, et al., 2018) and their uncertainties found to be in full agreement with the requirements set by the WCCAP and in CEN/TS 17343.
+A data deconvolution algorithm is used to correct for multiply charged particles and thus determine the number size distribution from the mobility distribution (Hoppel, 1978; Fissan et al., 1983).
+The type of MPSS used here is also known as a scanning mobility particle sizer (SMPS) (Wang and Flagan, 1990).

+The MPSS and the sampling system used are fully compliant with the requirements of CEN/TS 17434:2020 for the determination of the particle number size distribution of atmospheric aerosol with an MPSS.
+It consists mainly of an Kr neutralizer (initial activity of 370 MBeq; TSI model 3077A), a differential electrical mobility classifier (DEMC, TSI model 3083) and a full-flow condensation particle counter (CPC, TSI model 3750, $d{50} = 10$ nm).
+The MPSS and CPC were calibrated at the World Calibration Center for Aerosol Physics (WCCAP) in Leipzig, Germany, in December 2022 using a well-documented procedure (Wiedensohler et al., 2018), and their uncertainties were found to be in full agreement with the requirements set by the WC-CAP and in CEN/TS 17434.
 The MPSS was thus used as a quasi-reference for the evaluation of the performance of the Partector Pro.
-The aerosol flow rate of the DEMC was set to 1 l/min and the sheath flow rate to 4.8 l/min, resulting in a covered particle size range from 10.0 nm to 805.8 nm (lower and upper limit of the smallest and largest size bin, respectively).
+The aerosol flow rate of the DEMC was set to $1 \text{ L} \text{min}^{-1}$ and the sheath flow rate to $4.8 \text{ L} \text{min}^{-1}$ , resulting in a covered particle size range from 10.0 to 805.8 nm (lower and upper limit of the smallest and largest size bin, respectively).
+The midpoints of the size bins are from 10.2 to 791.5 nm.
+The scan time was set to 240 s and a new measurement started every 5 min.
+No impactor was used at the device inlet.
+The MPSS was operated with the manufacturer's software (AIM11SMPSMONITOR) that controlled the device functions, recorded the data and automatically exported them to a connected external laptop every day at midnight.
+The software was set to correct for diffusional particle losses in the sampling system (see above) and inside the device and to apply the multiple charge correction algorithm prior to exporting the data.
+Size distributions were recorded and exported with a size resolution of 64 bins per size decade.